-Emily House serves as the Chief Policy and Strategy Officer for the Tennessee Higher Education Commission and the Tennessee Student Assistance Corporation.
+Emily House serves as the Deputy Executive Director for the Tennessee Higher Education Commission and the Tennessee Student Assistance Corporation.

 Prior to assuming this role, Emily led the THEC/TSAC Research and Planning team as the Chief Research Officer.
 In this capacity, she developed and executed the State of Tennessee’s higher education research agenda, and worked with executive and legislative leaders to design, implement, and evaluate higher education initiatives including Tennessee Promise and Tennessee Reconnect.

 Previously, Emily served as a Teach for America corps member, and currently teaches Statistics and Research Design courses to doctoral students at East Tennessee State University and Vanderbilt University.

 A native of Rochester, New York, Emily earned her Bachelor’s degree at Cornell University, her Master’s of Public Policy at Vanderbilt University, and Doctor of Philosophy from the University of Michigan.
 She is a graduate of the Tennessee Government Executive Institute, and is the recipient of the inaugural THEC Presidential Fellowship.

 Peter Abernathy oversees THEC/TSAC’s legal and compliance division, which includes THEC/TSAC’s contracts, legislative affairs, rulemaking, and oversight of institutional compliance with the state’s grant and scholarship programs.
 Peter also provides assistance in coordinating the management of THEC/TSAC’s loan, outreach, and grant and scholarship divisions.